 Since community college courses are a little easier, students have an easier time passing courses.
 You still need to put the work in, but you have a good chance of getting acclimated to higher education through community college.

-Really, anyone who isn’t sure whether college is the right option for them may start at community college first.
-Afterward, when you’ve raised your GPA and figured out what you will do, you can also transfer to a more competitive school.
-In the meantime, you’ll get a great education at a fraction of the price!
+Don’t worry about asking, “Is community college for losers?“Anyone unsure whether college is right for them may start at community college first.
+Afterward, when you’ve raised your GPA and figured out what you will do, you can transfer to a more competitive school.
+In the meantime, you’ll get an excellent education at a fraction of the price!

 If you are interested in learning more about the college admissions process, or about college life in general, check out more of our blogs and resources here at HelloCollege.
 We believe that preparing for university shouldn’t be scary, and we are here to help guide you or your student through the process every step of the way.